Georg Stumme

 Georg Stumme (29 July 1886 – 24 October 1942) was a general in the Wehrmacht of Nazi Germany during the Second World War who briefly commanded the Axis forces at the beginning of the Second Battle of El Alamein, and died during the Defence of Outpost Snipe.
 He had taken part in the Battle of France, the invasion of Yugoslavia and Operation Barbarossa, the invasion of the Soviet Union.

-He was a recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during the war.
+On 19 July 1940, he received the Knight's Cross of the Iron Cross (the highest award in the military and paramilitary forces of Nazi Germany) after the Wehrmacht had won the Battle of France in June 1940.

+First World War

+Stumme fought in the First World War and stayed with the Reichswehr after the war.
+After the Nazi regime came to power in January 1933 he was promoted to Oberst (Colonel) in 1933.

+After the German rearmament had begun, Stumme was promoted to Generalmajor (equivalent to a one-star or brigadier general in Allied armies) in 1936.
+Stumme became commander of 2nd Light Division, which was formed on 10 November 1938.